neilg63/astro-calc/README.md

 ## Build instructions:
 You may use `cargo build` to build an executable for your operating system (all versions of Linux, Mac or Windows supported by Rust 1.61).
 However, you will have to configure the Swiss Ephemeris data library.
 This may already be available if you have installed other versions of Swiss Ephemeris.
 On Linux libswe is installed at `/usr/share/libswe/ephe`.
 However, the source files can be downloaded from [www.astro.com/ftp/swisseph/](https://www.astro.com/ftp/swisseph/).

+The API is publicly available at [astroapi.findingyou.co](https://astroapi.findingyou.co) This is sample data-set with [equatorial and ecliptic coordinates as well as transitions of the sun, moon and core planets](https://astroapi.findingyou.co/chart-data?dt=2022-06-01T00:00:00&loc=48.15,6.667&ct=1&topo=1&eq=3&iso=1)

 ## Commad line parameters

 * -e: ephemeris path